Cyclic Sieving and Plethysm Coefficients

+\begin{proof} It is proven that $B_{\kappa}$ is regular and connected as an $\mathfrak{sl}_s$-crystal in Stembridge \cite{Stemlocal}.
+It follows that $B_{\kappa}$ is regular and connected as a $\mathfrak{gl}_s$-crystal, so, by Proposition~\ref{regconequiv}, it is a highest weight crystal.
+To conclude, note that the unique tableau of shape $\kappa$ and content $\kappa$ is a highest weight element. \end{proof}

-Fundamental to the study of skew tableaux is a procedure devised by Sch\"utzenberger for transforming skew tableaux into tableaux of left-justified shape.
+Fundamental to the study of skew tableaux is a procedure devised by Sch\"utzenberger for transforming a skew tableau into a tableau of left-justified shape, which we refer to as its rectification.
 Given a skew tableau $T$ of shape $\kappa / \iota$, \textit{jeu de taquin} calls for the boxes in the Young diagram of shape $\iota$ to be relocated one at a time from the northwest to the southeast of $T$ via a sequence of successive slides.
-Because \textit{jeu-de-taquin} slides commute with the raising and lowering operators, we consider \textit{jeu de taquin} to respect the crystal structure on tableaux.
-Thus, the observation that $B_{\kappa / \iota}$ may be realized as a crystal even in cases in which $\iota$ is nonempty is less superfluous than it may seem.
-(In fact, it turns out that $B_{\kappa / \iota}$ is a regular crystal regardless of whether $\iota$ is empty or not, but, when $\iota$ is nonempty, the assertion that it is a crystal is sufficient for our purposes here.)
+These \textit{jeu-de-taquin} slides commute with the raising and lowering operators, so we consider \textit{jeu de taquin} to respect the crystal structure on tableaux.